The Millennium Bell

 The Millennium Bell is the 20th record album by Mike Oldfield, released in 1999.
 The theme of the album is a reflection of different periods of human history.
-The album borrows its name from the dawning of the 3rd millennium and Oldfield's fourth installment of Tubular Bells series, as well as the most recent in Tubular Bells series to featured all-new material.
+The album borrows its name from the dawning of the 3rd millennium and from its title referring to Oldfield's Tubular Bells series.
+It is the most recent entry in the Tubular Bells series to feature all-new material.
 It was the main work performed at Oldfield's concert for Berlin's new year celebrations on 31 December 1999.

 Recording, release and Millennium concert

 Oldfield recorded the majority of the album at his home studio, Roughwood Studios, Berkshire, and then recorded the orchestrations in just one day at Abbey Road Studios, London with the London Session Orchestra.

 It was Oldfield's third album within one year, after Tubular Bells III in late 1998 and Guitars earlier in 1999.
 It was the third Mike Oldfield album available on the MiniDisc format, after Tubular Bells and Tubular Bells II were both released on MiniDisc in 1992.

 A free live performance of the latter half of the album plus some older tracks was given in Berlin, Germany on New Year's Eve 1999, with an estimated audience of 500,000 people.
 This concert was released on a DVD (and later CD) with the title The Art in Heaven Concert.